How Job Change Intent Scorer Tracks Champion Moves

 What does the re-engagement brief contain?+

 Contact context (new company, new role, previous relationship), RPS breakdown by criterion, recommended talking points, timing recommendation, and suggested outreach channel.
 It is an intelligence document for your sales team — not an automated email.
+The system prompts are standalone text files — edit scoring thresholds and output formats without touching the workflow JSON.

 What does this blueprint NOT do?+